 1 agreement is governed by [Article] 8.]
-2 (b) [Except as otherwise provided in subsection (a), the][The] petitioner must provide 3 notice of the proceeding to adjudicate parentage to the following individuals: 4 (1) the woman who gave birth to the child unless her parental rights have been 5 terminated[or she is a surrogate under [Article] 8]; 6 (2) an individual who is a parent of the child under this [act]; 7 (3) a presumed, acknowledged, or adjudicated parent of the child; 8 (4) an individual alleged to be a de facto parent of the child; 9 (5) an individual whose parentage of the child is to be adjudicated; and 10 (6) a known alleged genetic father.
-11 (c) An individual entitled to notice under subsection (b) is entitled to intervene in the 12 action.
-13 14 15 Legislative Note: A state should include subsection (a) if the state wishes to recognize in statute surrogacy agreements and includes Article 8 in the act.
-16 Reporter's Comment 17 18 19 20 21 This provision is intended to ensure that steps are taken to join all persons with a claim parentage regarding a particular child in a single action.
-Without the requirement of joinder, the rights of any absent individual with a claim to parentage could be indirectly affected.
-Take, for example, a situation where two men are presumed parents, one because he was married to the 22 child's mother and one because he had held the child out as his own for the first two years of the

-This provision is intended to ensure that steps are taken to join all persons with a claim to parentage regarding a particular child in a single action.
-Without the requirement of joinder, the rights of any absent individual with a claim to parentage could be indirectly affected.
-Take, for example, a situation where two men are presumed parents, one because he was married to the child's mother and one because he had held the child out as his own for the first two years of the child's life.
-If the UPA did not require the court to join all parties with a claim to parentage, the husband may not have a right to be notified of the action and his rights could be negatively affected even though he did not have an opportunity to present his claims to the court.
-Indeed, Section 621(d) provides that, "[e]xcept as otherwise provided in subsection (b), a determination of parentage may be a defense in a subsequent proceeding seeking to adjudicate parentage by an individual who was not a party to the earlier proceeding."
-(This subsection was taken verbatim from former Section 637(d)).

-While a goal of the revised Section 603 is to ensure that steps are taken to include all parties with a potential claim to parentage in a proceeding to adjudicate parentage, another goal of the revised Section is to ensure that the proceeding could go forward even if such a party declines to participate in the proceeding.
+2 (b) [Except as otherwise provided in subsection (a), the][The] petitioner must provide 3 notice of the proceeding to adjudicate parentage to the following individuals: Commented [CJ44]: Notice or joinder?
+4 (1) the woman who gave birth to the child unless her parental rights have been 5 terminated[or she is a surrogate under [Article] 8]; 6 (2) an individual who is a parent of the child under this [act]; 7 (3) a presumed, acknowledged, or adjudicated parent of the child; 8 (4) an individual alleged to be a de facto parent of the child; 9 (5) an individual whose parentage of the child is to be adjudicated; and 10 (6) a known alleged genetic father.
+Commented [CJ45]: Someone had suggested this at the Oct.
+2016 meeting.
+Do we want to include this provision?
+It 11 (c) An individual entitled to notice under subsection (b) is entitled to intervene in the is not constitutionally required.
+Adding this provision (which was not included in prior drafts) could create a lot of 12 action. procedural and practical difficulties.
+Someone asked about cases involving alleged rapes.
+13 I agistative Note: A state should include subsection (s) if the state wishes to recording in statute CJ: I suggest striking in.
+I think alleged genetic fathers who have a claim to parentage are adequately covered by (b)(5) 13 14 Legislative Note: A state should include subsection (a) if the state wishes to recognize in statute surrogacy agreements and includes Article 8 in the act. (an individual whose parentage is to be adjudicated).
+Commented [CJ46]: Does this work?
+15 Commented [CFF0].
+Does and work: 16 17 Reporter's Comment 18 This provision is intended to ensure that steps are taken to join all persons with a claim to 19 parentage regarding a particular child in a single action.
+Without the requirement of joinder, the 20 rights of any absent individual with a claim to parentage could be indirectly affected.
+Take, for 21 example, a situation where two men are presumed parents, one because he was married to the 22 child's mother and one because he had held the child out as his own for the first two years of the 23 child's life.
+If the UPA did not require the court to join all parties with a claim to parentage, the 24 25 husband may not have a right to be notified of the action and his rights could be negatively 23 26 affected even though he did not have an opportunity to present his claims to the court.
+Indeed, Section 621(d) provides that, "[e]xcept as otherwise provided in subsection (b), a determination 20 27 of parentage may be a defense in a subsequent proceeding seeking to adjudicate parentage by an 28 individual who was not a party to the earlier proceeding."
+(This subsection was taken verbatim 29 from former Section 637(d)).
+Commented [CJ47]: The comment will need to be altered 30 depending on what decision we make regarding the 31 While a goal of the revised Section 603 is to ensure that steps are taken to include all substance of the provision.
+32 parties with a potential claim to parentage in a proceeding to adjudicate parentage, another goal 33 of the revised Section is to ensure that the proceeding could go forward even if such a party 34 declines to participate in the proceeding.
 Subsection (c), seeks to achieve this goal.
 Subsection